Wednesday, June 11, 2025

 and I find myself out on the street

-interrogating rain showers as to your
+interrogating rain showers

 This one particular raindrop

-is very evasive,
+is being evasive, falling

-Happiness stumbles along smelling
+Happiness stumbles by smelling

 of mad dog and mumbo sauce,

-wearing cheap sneakers with holes
+wearing cheap sneakers

-the size of a headache
+with holes the size of a headache

 and a shirt that reads